 Professor Theodore Trefon is the Vice President of the Scientific Board of CERIS (since 2016).
 Professor Theodore Trefon is the Director of the Belgian Reference Centre for Expertise for Central Africa E-CA — CRE-AC) and heads the Contemporary History Section of the Royal Museum for Central Africa in Tervuren, Belgium.
 He teaches at ERAIFT “Ecole Régionale Post-Universitaire d’Aménagement et de Gestion Intégrés des Forêts et Territoires tropicaux” at the University of Kinshasa.
 His area of expertise covers DR Congo and he focuses on the issues of state-society relations, forest-city links, urban anthropology and environmental governance.
 He is also a Research Coordinator for the Forest-City Interface dimension of APFT.
 Among his published books we cite: Goma: Stories of Strength and Sorrow from Eastern Congo, Zed Books Ltd 2018, with Noël Kabuyaya; Congo’s Environmental Paradox.
 Potential and Predation in Land of Plenty, Zed Books Ltd 2016; Congo Masquerade.
 The Political Culture of Aid inefficiency and Reform Failure, African Arguments, Zed Books 2011 [read more]

-Professor Christian Olsson is Lecturer in International Relations at Université Libre de Bruxelles (ULB), Director of REPI (Recherche et Études en Politique Internationale) and affiliated of its REPI-ULB research unit.
+Professor Christian Olsson is Associate Professor in IR at Université Libre de Bruxelles (ULB).
+He is director of its REPI (Recherche et Études en Politique Internationale) research unit in international relations as well as of its OMAM (Observatoire des Mondes Arabes et Musulmans) observatory of the Arab and Muslim worlds.
+He is member of the CREG (Centre de recherche sur l’expérience de guerre).
 He is associate editor of French journal of international political sociology Cultures & Conflits.
 Drawing in particular on (critical) security studies and sociological approaches, his research focuses on the colonial genealogies of contemporary military doctrine, the historical sociology of security practices and the role of private military companies in recent overseas military interventions, especially in Afghanistan and Iraq where he has carried out field-research.
-His recent publications include: “Legitimate Violence” in the Prose of Counterinsurgency: An Impossible Necessity?’
+His recent publications include: ‘“Legitimate Violence” in the Prose of Counterinsurgency: An Impossible Necessity?’
 (Alternatives: Global, Local, Political, May 2013).
-Field of interests: International Relations, War, Conflicts, Security, Political Sociology of the International. [read more]
+He is currently working on the internationalization of non-state armed groups.
+Recent work has been published in Critical Military Studies, Millenium, Cultures & Conflits and PArtecipazione e COnflitto. [read more]

 Dr. Pierre Artois is Doctor in Political and Social Sciences from the Université libre de Bruxelles (ULB) thanks to a scholarship from the FNRS, which allowed him to study the methods of professionalization and training policies.
 He is the Director of the Husci, the Continuing Education Center of the Université Libre de Bruxelles (ULB) for the humanities and social sciences.
 This function allows him to manage varied and very large projects and to anticipate economic, social and political developments to develop the ecosystems in which the University is involved.
 He is the author or co-author of several articles and editors of journal issues.
 He is also a member of the editorial board of the magazine “Travail Emploi Formation“.
 His doctoral research analyzes the processes of professionalization within the non-profit sector.